cslab-ntua/regale-nixos-compose/README.md

 ### Build (ramdisk) image
 ```
-# build on dedicated node not on frondent
+# build on dedicated node not on frontend
 # reserve one node
 oarsub -I
 # activate nixos-compose env